1) To create a new release, sign into your account here.

 Add cover art by clicking the "+", or by dragging and dropping an image.
 Soundrop accepts Jpeg files with an RGB color space between 1400x1400 and 3000x3000 pixels.

-Language is related to the language of the metadata itself - Artist name, album title, track title, etc.
+Language refers to the language of the metadata itself - Artist name, album title, track title, etc. - and not the language of the lyrics (see step 9).

-5) Soundrop offers localization for titles in other character sets (like Cyrillic).
+5) Soundrop offers localization for titles in other character sets (like Cyrillic, traditional and simplified Chinese, etc.).
 Click "Add a title in another language" if your release is also in a non-western alphabet.

 6) Any release that has 4 or more primary artists is considered a compilation, and would switch over to "Various Artists".

 7) Typing in an artist name that has been previously used in your account will display the name in a dropdown menu.
-Only add a new artist name if it hasn't been used before!
+Only add a new artist name if it hasn't been used in your account before!

 8) Add genres, and publishing / copyright information for your sound recording / release.
 Please include the release year at the beginning of both of those fields.